 Audiam – Believe it or not, you are owed a royalty for every YouTube view your music generates.
 Audiam helps independent musicians like you get the royalties owed to you from YouTube.
-If you have your music distributed through aggregators like TuneCore and CDBaby, they also offer services to get paid on royalties from music streams on YouTube.
+If you have your music distributed through aggregators like CDBaby, they also offer services to get paid on royalties from music streams on YouTube.

 We hope the ideas above will help you to set up a basic, but effective sales funnel for your YouTube channel!

 Build a stunning band website and store in minutes